linkdotnet/Blog/Readme.md

 | ---------------------------------------- | ------------------------------------ | ----------------------------- |
 | Title of the web page                    | Defined in AppConfiguration.BlogName | Title of the blogpost         |
 | &lt;meta name="keyword" content="" /&gt; | not set                              | Tags defined in the Blog Post |

+## RSS Feed
+This blog also offers a RSS feed ([RSS 2.0 specification](https://validator.w3.org/feed/docs/rss2.html)), which can be consumed by your users or programs like feedly.
+Just append `feed.rss` to your url or click on the RSS feed icon in the navigation bar to get the feed.
+The RSS feed does not expose the whole content of a given blog post but it's title and short description including some other tags like preview image, publishing date and so on.